University of Tennessee, Knoxville, logo with a power T on an orange background on the right side.

 A group of UT faculty sit around two long tables during a meeting at the Bipartisan Policy Center in Washington, DC.

-We envision a world in which everyone has opportunities to help shape that future—and experience its benefits.
+Clean air and water, fresh food, energy-efficient housing, cost-effective transportation, and outdoor recreation are not equally accessible.
+We envision a world in which everyone has opportunities to help shape a sustainable future—and experience its benefits.
 UT researchers engage individuals and communities as partners, ensuring that our work together is guided by the knowledge, priorities, and needs of all.

 A group of students collect specimens in a shallow creek and its banks.